vanzaj/tdd-pytest/docs/tdd-pytest/content/tdd-basics.md

 E   ImportError: No module named 'todoapp'
 ```

-The app's module is not in Python's path, so `pytest` can't import it.
+The app's module is not in the Python's path, so `pytest` can't import it.
 The
 simplest fix is to set the `PYTHONPATH` shell variable to the current dir:

 ```bash